Master of Science in Applied Behavior Analysis

 The Program offers comprehensive face-to-face training extending across the conceptual, experimental, and applied domains that inform a natural science of behavior.
 Moreover, as a Behavior Analyst Certification Board (BACB)® Approved Course Sequence (ACS) and pre-approved Intensive Practicum site, the Program is able to provide its students with the opportunities to fulfill both the coursework and experiential requirements needed to sit for their Board Certified Behavior Analyst (BCBA)® examination upon graduating.
 Spalding University partners with local organizations to provide diverse practical training opportunities for students enrolled in the Program.
 Historically, practical training has occurred with individuals diagnosed with autism spectrum disorders, intellectual disabilities, and other developmental disabilities ranging in age from 5-70+ years, in locations such as schools, intensive care facilities, hospitals, and homes.
 To best prepare students for a variety of professional positions, practical training focuses on working individually with clients and training others, such as parents and staff, to implement behavior acquisition and reduction protocols.
 Students receive individual and group supervision each week from Board Certified Behavior Analysts.
 Group supervision focuses on data presentations, analysis, and discussions to help strengthen professional behaviors.

 The Program is based on a cohort model and uses a traditional semester-based schedule.
-Each August a group of 20 or fewer students is admitted into the Program and completes a prescribed sequence of courses across 4 intensive consecutive semesters (i.e., Fall, Spring, Summer, Fall).
+A group of 20 or fewer students completes a prescribed sequence of courses across 4 intensive consecutive semesters (i.e., Fall, Spring, Summer, Fall).
 During each semester students are enrolled in 2 didactic courses and 1 practicum course.
 Additionally, in their final semester students are enrolled in a comprehensive examination course designed to assess their competency with previous content and prepare them for their certification examinations following graduation.

 The Kentucky Analysis for Behavior (KYABA) chapter was founded by Spalding University’s Applied Behavior Analysis Faculty and Students.
 To view more information about KYABA please visit the website at the following link www.KentuckyABA.org.